DonMVB/aws/AWS_Assoc_SAA_C02.md

 - The total capacity of a Kinesis stream is the sum of data within its constituent shards.
 - You can always increase the write capacity assigned to your shard table.

-## Lambda
+## Lambda (Updated 10/12/2020)

-### Lambda Simplified:
+### Lambda Simplified (Updated 10/12/2020)
 AWS Lambda lets you run code without provisioning or managing servers.
+It is an event driven service.
 You pay only for the compute time you consume.
 With Lambda, you can run code for virtually any type of application or backend service - all with zero administration.
 You upload your code and Lambda takes care of everything required to run and scale your code with high availability.
 You can set up your code to be automatically triggered from other AWS services or be called directly from any web or mobile app.
+Scales out, not up.

+### Example Pattern (Added 10/12/2020)
+- An HTTP request comes into API GW, which proxies to Lambda, which runs code, and returns information back to GW, and then the user.
+- Each execution is separate from one anohter.
+- Not the same as auto scaling (It just scales...)
+- Compare to Traditional architecture.
+  - Request comes into a load balancer, then a web server, which talks to the DB, does some action, and returns data.
+  - Instead.
+API GW to Lambda which can write Dynamo DB and other activities.
+- Triggers:
+  - YOu can invoke with Lambda console, Lambda API, AWS SDK, CLI, and AWS toolkits.
+  -

 ### Lambda Key Details:
 - Lambda is a compute service where you upload your code as a function and AWS provisions the necessary details underneath the function so that the function executes successfully.
 - AWS Lambda is the ultimate abstraction layer.
 You only worry about code, AWS does everything else.
 - Lambda supports Go, Python, C#, PowerShell, Node.js, and Java
 - Each Lambda function maps to one request.
 Lambda scales horizontally automatically.
-- Lambda is priced on the number of requests and the first one million are free.
-Each million afterwards is $0.20.
+- Lambda is priced on the number of requests.
+First one million are free.
+Each million afterwards is $0.20 per million.
-- Lambda is also priced on the runtime of your code, rounded up to the nearest 100mb, and the amount of memory your code allocates.
+- Lambda is also priced on the runtime (duration) of your code, rounded up to the nearest 100mb, and the amount of memory your code allocates.
 - Lambda works globally.
 - Lambda functions can trigger other Lambda functions.
 - You can use Lambda as an event-driven service that executes based on changes in your AWS ecosystem.